Networking over Coax

 This $20 kit has all you need (get the one with the included power adapters).

 Or spend 8x more and get MoCA 2.0 adapters if you need >100Mbs speed.

 Due to video and or Internet from the ISP being on the cable, you need to use the right type of Ethernet to coax adapters which are known as MoCA.
 There is Moca v1.1 (speeds up to 700Mbps) and Moca 2.0 (speeds of 1Gbps).
 Generally the v1.1 is good enough and possibly more stable.

-This 2 pack adapter set will enable getting Ethernet onto existing coax, even if shared with Cable TV (note that you might need coax splitters if there is an existing TV/Set-top box connected to the coax in the target room).
+Using 2 of these adapters will enable getting Ethernet onto existing coax, even if shared with Cable TV (note that you might need coax splitters if there is an existing TV/Set-top box connected to the coax in the target room).

 Most Satellite TV deployments in the past few years include bridging the home network onto the Coax used to feed the Digital Video Recorders (DVR) and Set Top Boxes (STB) at each TV.
 So this makes it easy to get a network feed back out onto Ethernet, as anywhere there is a DVR or STB, we can convert off the Coax.

 Actually, if the DVR/STB has a network port on it, it could be as simple as just plugging in an Ethernet cable and connect that to a device that needs network access.
 So a DVR sitting next to smart TV can be directly connected to the network by running an Ethernet cable from the DVR’s Ethernet port to the Ethernet port on the TV and reconfiguring the TV to use wired networking.